Devaharsha28/feedx-website/README.md

-# FeedX Polytechnic - Student Portal
+# FEEDX - Student Portal
 if you are seeing this you are part of feedx admin team we recommend you to visit and see the website thouroughly once

 ---
-# FeedX Polytechnic Initiative
+# FEEDX Initiative

-This README summarizes the vision, mission, and framework of **FeedX Polytechnic**, an innovation hub and career accelerator designed for Polytechnic students in Telangana.
+This README summarizes the vision, mission, and framework of **FEEDX**, an innovation hub and career accelerator designed for Polytechnic students in Telangana.

 ## 🌟 Overview: What is FeedX?